Home 70s Culture & Lifestyles 70s Music Contact

 tobacco and cigars

 In the winter of 1977 I decided to branch out into pipes and cigars.
 I developed quite a taste for each, and they soon became my favorite thing.
-I used to buy all of my stuff at a place called The Tinder Box at Mall 205.
+I used to buy all of my tobacco goods at a place called The Tinder Box at Mall 205.
 My favorite pipe tobacco was a nice light flavor called "Polish Pleasure".
 My second favorite was "Aalborg", a Swedish cherry blend, and "Norse Gold", a very rich buttery-flavor blend.
 There was also a deep black vanilla blend, which I believe was called "Midnight Black".
 My favorite cigars were Henry Winterman's.
 They were thin and small, and had an excellent taste.

 Roots